wavesplatform/waves-node-notifier-extension/README.md

 ```
 4. restart the node

-If
+If node starts successfully, you will receive message about this.

 ## Notifications

-You can specify any endpoint of notifications.
+By default the extension writes notifications to the node log file.
+In addition, you can specify any endpoint of notifications.

 For example, you can use Telegram bot https://t.me/bullhorn_bot from https://integram.org/ team (add this bot and read its welcome message).